lloda/guile-raw-strings/srfi.md

 With raw string literals, the delimiter can be different for each string literal.
 One is free to choose a delimiter that doesn't appear in the string, which removes the need for escapes entirely.

 Raw string literals are present in other languages [2, 3] and in some Schemes as a non-standard syntax extension [4].
 The present proposal is based mostly on [2], where the delimiter may be choosen freely.
 The prefix `#R` is used to avoid incompatibilities with existing syntax and to simplify implementation.
-This prefix is not claimed by any previous SRFI.
+This prefix has not been claimed in any previous SRFI.

 ## Specification